SchemaPlus/schema_plus/README.md

 # Prerelease:  Documentation of features still be moved into separate feature gems

-> **NOTE** The documentation in this README is leftover from the 1.x branch; the functionality is the same, but some of the core features of schema_plus (such as foreign keys & inline index definition) are now provided by ActiveRecord 4.2.  schema_plus still provides extra functionality beyond AR 4.2, but the documentation needs to be updated to be clear what's an enhancement of AR 4.2 capabilities rather than completely new features.
+> **NOTE** The documentation in this README is leftover from the 1.x branch; the functionality is the same, but some of the core features of schema_plus (such as foreign keys) are now provided by ActiveRecord 4.2.  schema_plus still provides extra functionality beyond AR 4.2, but the documentation needs to be updated to be clear what's an enhancement of AR 4.2 capabilities rather than completely new features.

 ### Foreign Key Constraints